SiddharthSunilPatil/fruit_classification_convolutional_neural_nets/README.md

 **2. Data transformation** Using the keras layers library, a pipeline is defined for resizing and rescaling the dataset to 256 X 256 pixels.
 A second pipeline for data augmentation for creating more variation is defined by using random rotation and random flip.
 These pipelines are called in the model compiler.

 **3. Model compliation** A CNN model is compiled using the keras sequential library consisting of multiple layers.
-The starting layer is the data transformation pipeling described in step 2 followed by 5 sets of conv2D and maxpooling layers and with the flatten layer at the end.
+The starting layer is the data transformation pipeline described in step 2 followed by 5 sets of conv2D and maxpooling layers and with the flatten and dense layer at the end.

-**3. Model Trainer:** A model is compiled comprising multiple layers
+**4. Model Trainer:** The train and validation data is passed to the model and training accuracy and validation loss is plotted against epochs.
+The model accuracy is more or less the same after 30 epochs.
+The model performance is tested against unseen test data.

-**4. Prediciton Pipeline:** This pipleline converts input data into a dataframe and loads pickle files for data transformation and model training and predicts final results.
+**5. Prediciton Pipeline:** This pipleline converts input image into tensor and loads a keras.model file for data transformation and model training and predicts final results.

-**5. Deployment:** The project is deployed on amazon elastic beanstalk as a flask application to predict house prices.
+**6. Deployment:** The project is deployed on amazon elastic beanstalk as a flask application to classify images.